jivnov/bluetooth-offline-chat/README.md

 ## Tech details

 - Fully SwiftUI
-- Utilizes the Firebase or Multipeer Connectivity framework to establish direct connections between devices, enabling real-time chat.
+- Utilizes the Firebase and Multipeer Connectivity framework to establish direct connections between devices, enabling real-time chat.
 - Uses Firestore to store and manage chat messages within a local database.
-- The Combine framework is employed to enable instant updates to the message history.
+- The Combine framework is used to enable instant updates of the message history.
 - Enhances security by storing passwords using the Keychain.
 - Implements Local Authentication to leverage biometric login for enhanced user convenience and security.